 - 1. A name under which it will appear in other widgets.
 The default name is "kNN". - 2.
-You can set the Number of neighbors. - 3.
-The Metrics you can use are: - Euclidean - Manhattan (the sum of absolute differences for all attributes) - Chebyshev (the maximal difference between attributes) - Mahalanobis (difference between an attribute and the mean). - 4.
-You can assign weight to the contributions of the neighbors.
-The Weights you can use are: - Uniform: all points in each neighborhood are weighted equally.
+Set the number of nearest neighbors, the distance parameter (metric) and weights as model criteria.
+Metric can be: - Euclidean ("straight line", distance between two points) - Manhattan (sum of absolute differences of all attributes) - Maximal (greatest of absolute differences between attributes) - Mahalanobis (distance between point and distribution).

+The Weights you can use are:

-- Distance: closer neighbors of a query point have a greater influence than the neighbors further away. - 5.
-Produce a report. - 6.
-When you change one or more settings, you need to click Apply, which will put a new learner in the output and, if the training examples are given, construct a new classifier and output it as well.
+- Uniform: all points in each neighborhood are weighted equally. - Distance: closer neighbors of a query point have a greater influence than the neighbors further away. - 3.
+Produce a report. - 4.
+When you change one or more settings, you need to click Apply, which will put a new learner on the output and, if the training examples are given, construct a new model and output it as well.
 Changes can also be applied automatically by clicking the box on the left side of the Apply button.

-This schema compares the results of k-Nearest neighbors with the default classifier, which always predicts the majority class.
+The first example is a classification task on iris data set.
+We compare the results of k-Nearest neighbors with the default model Constant, which always predicts the majority class.